OUR LEADERSHIP TEAM

 Greg believes in creating values-based environments for his staff.
 He recognizes how this principled approach contributes to creating high performance, resident focused, organically motivated teams, whose passion and compassion define the spirit of warm, home-like environments.
 Additionally, the importance of combining great and innovative design with ongoing operational excellence resonates with him.
 The end results are wonderful, memorable experiences for the residents and the stakeholders that he and his team serve.
 Ultimately, Greg has been able to utilize his balanced and ethical leadership approach to consistently achieve the company’s long term goals and objectives.

 Community involvement is very important to Greg, and he has participated in many fundraising activities as a past 16-year member of local Rotary Clubs.
 Other fund raising successes have been with The Canadian Diabetes Association, and the Heart and Stroke Foundation and Movember campaigns.
 He is a past recipient of the Paul Harris Award for Outstanding Service from the Rotary Club of Tsawwassen.

 Greg enjoys using his free time challenging his mind, body, and creative side.
-He is an accomplished squash player who competes in the Vancouver Squash League, is an avid downhill skier, and will be graduating with his MBA at Queens University in May 2017.
+He is an accomplished squash player who competes in the Vancouver Squash League, is an avid downhill skier, and graduated with his MBA at Queens University in May 2017.

 Vice President, Project Development